 For general enquiries on food hygiene, including frozen food and seeds for sprouting, please contact our Food Hygiene Policy Team at firstname.lastname@example.org.

 The Contaminants in Food (England) Regulations 2013 make provision for enactment and enforcement of retained UK law which set out regulatory limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.

 There are some import restrictions/requirements that can apply to plant products or vegetarian products.
 These are as follows:

-As of 1 January 2010 imports of certain foodstuffs from certain non-EU countries are subject to special conditions due to contamination risk by aflatoxins.
-This will mean that consignments can only enter the EU through specific ports or airports which are BCPs, where official controls will be carried out.
+As of 1 January 2010 imports of certain foodstuffs from certain third countries are subject to special conditions due to contamination risk by aflatoxins.
+This will mean that consignments can only enter GB through specific ports or airports which are BCPs, where official controls will be carried out.
 Information for business operators as well as our guidance on mycotoxins.